Colorado IEP Meeting Checklist: What to Bring and What to Watch For

 Review the written IEP when you receive it.
 Compare the written document against your meeting notes.
 Errors and omissions happen — services discussed but not included, dates wrong, goals modified from what was agreed.
 You must dispute discrepancies in writing, promptly.

 If you disagree with the IEP.
-You can consent to some portions and reject others.
-Write "I consent to [specific services] but do not consent to [specific element]" on the consent form.
-You can also request an Independent Educational Evaluation (IEE) at district expense if you disagree with a district evaluation.
-In Colorado, the district must respond in writing to an IEE request and either fund the evaluation or file for due process to defend its own assessment.
+Document the portions you disagree with according to the AU's process and request that your concerns be included in the record.
+You can also request an Independent Educational Evaluation (IEE) at public expense if you disagree with a district evaluation.
+Without unnecessary delay, the AU must fund the IEE, provide information about where an IEE may be obtained, or file for due process to defend its own assessment.

 Know your dispute options.
 If the district fails to implement the agreed IEP, you can file a state complaint with CDE.
 If a disagreement goes unresolved, Colorado provides three pathways: state complaint, mediation, and due process hearing.
-State complaints are free and resolved within 60 days — they are the appropriate first step for procedural violations.
+State complaints are free and receive a written decision within 60 calendar days, subject to permitted pauses or extensions.

 The Colorado IEP & 504 Advocacy Playbook includes dispute resolution request letters, ECEA citation references, a CDE state complaint template, and a compensatory education tracker for services that were missed.
 If IEP meetings in your district have consistently produced inadequate outcomes, having those tools ready before the next meeting changes what you can do in the room.